Florida State Road 777: History

 The road has been shown on Florida's official transportation maps (formerly known as road maps) as far back as 1917.
 On the 1917 State Road Department (SRD) Map, the state road spanned Englewood to present-day North Port.
 The road was a portion of "Road Number 12" as designated by the State Road Department, a precursor to Florida Department of Transportation (FDOT).
 The road was then known as SR 311, spanning from Venice to Englewood, as a loop of US 41 before it was renumbered in 1945.
 After the 1945 renumbering, the state road spanned from Englewood to North Port, from SR 775 to US 41, with its alignment north of US 41 parallel to the Myakka River.
 The portion north of US 41 was transferred to the county sometime in the 1950s.
 The southern portion from US 41 to SR 775 was transferred to the county sometime between 1978 and 1979.

 In 2018, Sarasota County accepted the state's $40 million offer to swap responsibility for several roads (i.e. road swap) in exchange for the state to perform major improvements on River Road, one of the county’s main thoroughfares and vital evacuation routes.
 FDOT handed over the responsibility of a portion of SR 758, known locally as Siesta Drive and Midnight Pass Road, west of US 41.
 The county will be responsible for ongoing maintenance of those roadways, although the state would still maintain the bridges to Siesta Key.
 The road transfer was completed in September 2020.

 In August 2021, FDOT awarded a contract with Stantec and de Moya Group to widen River Road from US 41 to Interstate 75.
 The road will be widened to a six-lane divided highway from US 41 to north of Center Road and a four-lane divided highway from north of Center Road to the interstate interchange, with the right-of-way of a six-lane divided highway.
 Construction began in February 2022, and the road widening is projected to be finished by mid-2025.
+The construction project was changed in 2024 to widen the River Road segment of Center Road to the interstate interchange from two lanes to six lanes, effectively making the project from I-75 to US 41 constructed as six lanes.
+Construction is planned to be completed in 2027.